Rationalizing Path-Independent Choice Rules: Rationalizability by concavity notions related to ordinal concavity

 One important implication of this discussion is that ordinal concavity is not equivalent to the ordinal content of M$^\natural$-concavity.
 This can be seen by noting that under ordinal concavity, the induced choice rule does not need to satisfy the law of aggregate demand, but under the ordinal content of M$^\natural$-concavity the law of aggregate demand holds.
 For example, consider a path-independent choice rule that does not satisfy the law of aggregate demand and the corresponding utility function that we construct in the proof of Theorem \ref{thm1}.\footnote{For example, let $\mathcal{X}=\{x,y,z\}$.
-Define choice rule $C$ as, if $x\in X$, then $C(X)=\{x\}$, and $C(X)=X$, otherwise.
+Define choice rule $C$ as follows: if $x\in X$, then $C(X)=\{x\}$, and $C(X)=X$ otherwise.
 It is easy to check that $C$ is path independent but does not satisfy the law of aggregate demand.} We know that the utility function satisfies ordinal concavity by Theorem \ref{thm1}.
-However, since the choice rule fails the law of aggregate demand, the utility function cannot be a monotonic transformation of an M$^\natural$-concave utility function by Proposition \ref{prop2}.
-In fact, even though both ordinal concavity and size-restricted concavity are implied by M$^\natural$-concavity, their conjunction is not equivalent to its ordinal content.
-To see why, we note that \citet{kojima-tamura-yokoo} provide a choice rule that satisfies path independence and the law of aggregate demand while not being \rational{} an M$^\natural$-concave utility function.\footnote{If the conjunction of ordinal concavity and size-restricted concavity were equivalent to the ordinal content of M$^\natural$-concavity, then the choice rule would also be rationalizable by an M$^\natural$-concave utility function.
-The example is on pages 811 and 812 of \citet{kojima-tamura-yokoo}.}
+However, since the choice rule does not satisfy the law of aggregate demand, the utility function cannot be a monotonic transformation of an M$^\natural$-concave utility function by Proposition \ref{prop2}.
+In fact, even though both ordinal concavity and size-restricted concavity are implied by M$^\natural$-concavity, their conjunction is not equivalent to its ordinal content.\footnote{If the conjunction of ordinal concavity and size-restricted concavity were equivalent to the ordinal content of M$^\natural$-concavity, then the choice rule constructed in the proof of Claim \ref{clm:mconcave-impossibility} would also be rationalizable by an M$^\natural$-concave utility function, which contradicts Claim \ref{clm:mconcave-impossibility}.}